yomimono/mirage-decks/slides/msndevops/content.md

 ## library operating system

-"library operating system" is the bunch of libraries that help us write applications that can run without a traditional OS (sorry that I don't mean library like "little free library" :( if you want to run an application you use in your library with a library operating system, let's talk!))
+* "library operating system" is the bunch of libraries that help us write applications that can run without a traditional OS
+* if you want to run an application you use in your library with a library operating system, let's talk!

 ----